cjoakim/azure-cosmosdb/presentations/8_01_operational_best_practices.md

 #### Indexing

-- Default wildcard indexing works well for most customers
+- **Default wildcard indexing** works well for most customers
+- But you can exclude from indexing the document attributes/paths not searched
-- Composite Indices can greatly reduce query costs
+- **Composite Indices** can greatly reduce query costs
+- Indexing can be updated at any time, unlike the partition key attibute

 - https://docs.microsoft.com/en-us/azure/cosmos-db/index-policy
 - https://devblogs.microsoft.com/cosmosdb/new-ways-to-use-composite-indexes/ (Tim Sander blog)